erbschille/Math_Viz/ReadMe.txt

-data and code for Math Visualization paper
+data and code for Mathematical Hallucination paper